coopyey/ttrpg-campaign-site/content/Nuclear Chrome/Session Notes/Session 023.md

 Seo says that he knows Charley was wanting to take us with them to network — Seo thinks they’re going to try to...
 Seo trails off as he goes to turn his chair but stops because we’re holding hands, but stops so that he can guide Emerick back to his desk with him.
 When they get there Seo opens his laptop and pulls up a flyer.
 He’s been trying to get this doctored up to look better but he’s been struggling, and he feels something is missing, and he needs to get it finished.
 Seo is hoping for someone to get the vibe of the band down at the flyer and so Emerick helps him with it.
 They get the flyers printed out and together.

 Charley was thinking we’d get going around 4 or so to get set up, then 5 or 6 is when people start streaming in to actually hang out and vibe.
-This one will not be in the [[Afterlife]] — we will be at a club called [[Tranquil Infiniti]].
+This one will not be in the [[The Afterlife]] — we will be at a club called [[Tranquil Infiniti]].

 Emerick returns to the lounge area and just hangs out until it’s time to help them network.